sw-yx/old-dev-blog/_posts/2017-07-20-secret-master-plan.md

 I think the Personal IPO is the most important one of the lot.
 And the journey starts with publishing a [not so secret](https://www.tesla.com/blog/secret-tesla-motors-master-plan-just-between-you-and-me) master plan.
 Just between you and me.

-To wit:
+The Plan:

 - Create a following through a number of ventures, one of which may payoff.
-The list: Move 'Zig', Impostor Syndrome, GetGist, HOHN, DualClassMe.
+The list: Move 'Zig', Impostor Syndrome, GetGist, HOHN, DualClassMe, ProDesign30.
 - Use what I learn to write a book.
 Either the Personal IPO or something technical.
 - Use the book to expand network and discover real problems.
 - Use network to validate and solve a real problem.